Sensationull/ajohnson-frontend-take-home/README.md

 This was an interesting take home.
 I enjoyed the process of building out this UI and the freedom it allowed.
 I learned a ton and will hopefully be able to grow from this experience.

 I made a decision early on to build the components from scratch (outside of Tanstack Query & Framer Motion).
 Because If I'm going to be asked to talk about my submission and decisions, I want to know what I'm talking about.
-I've found the more abstractions I add that I have small amounts of time using them can make for a lot of hand-waving/shrugging `¯\_(ツ)_/¯` when discussing with others.
+I've found that more abstractions I add, the less confident I am about code I write.

 My process included scaffolding out the UI with HTML and CSS, then adding the data and interactivity, and finally cleanup/finishing touches.